JUNE 6, 2022

 Since hackers often target the transaction source, we consider customer security first and implement whatever threat intelligence available to evaluate risks within a given transaction.
 Putting safety at the heart of everything, fintech software development companies will lead the transformational change and ensure advanced fraud management.
 Additionally, it’s essential to react to any indication of a data breach in real-time and adjust the security controls accordingly.

-Open banking and PSD2 shape formidable opportunities for merchants, as they can make better data-driven decisions, offer superior user experiences, all while cutting down the expenditures.
+Open banking and PSD2 impact on banks shape formidable opportunities for merchants, as they can make better data-driven decisions, offer superior user experiences, all while cutting down the expenditures.

 Our experience cooperating with financial institutions, as well as providing fintech advisory services to the UK, US, and EU firms suggests that currently, companies should concentrate their efforts on five principal areas: